weikang1223/StockGuard/README.md

 ##### Trobleshooting
 -  Cant connect to MySQL?
- - ensure XAMPP MySQL service is running,
+- Ensure XAMPP MySQL service is running,
 - Check on database credential in .env and run the test_database.py Result show
  ![alt text](image.png)

 - Flask Not found ?
- - make suru install via pip install flask
+- Make suru install via pip install flask

 ###### License
 - This project is part of CE301 individual final-year proejct and is intended for academic and eductional use.